inverseproblem/ANISPROU.jl/docs/src/index.md

 The solution of the inverse problem, that is, finding the set of model parameters which produces a "best" fit to the observed data is based on a constrained Newton method.
 The Newton method requires the computation of both the gradient of the misfit function with respect to model parameters and the Hessian matrix.
 Both gradient and Hessian matrix are calculated using automatic differentiation, specifically using the "forward mode" approach provided by the [`ForwardDiff.jl`](https://github.com/JuliaDiff/ForwardDiff.jl) package.

 First, we need to set the constraints for the Newton optimization.
-That is done by specifying the lower and upper bounds for each parameter and and passing it to the function [`setconstraints`](@ref), as shown in the following:
+That can be done by specifying the lower and upper bounds for each parameter of each single component as following:
 ```@example procITC
+# lower constraints [confidence must be >2.0]
+lcs1 = [betpar.a, betpar.a, 2.1, 2.1, -20.0, -20.0]
+lcs2 = [betpar.a, betpar.a, 2.1, 2.1, -20.0, -20.0]
+lcs3 = [betpar.a, betpar.a, 2.1, 2.1,   0.0,   0.0]
-lowc = [betpar.a, betpar.a, 2.1, 2.1, -20.0, -20.0] # lower constraints [confidence must be >2.0]
+lcs4 = [betpar.a, betpar.a, 2.1, 2.1, -20.0, -20.0]
+lowconstr = [lcs1 lcs2 lcs3 lcs4]

+# upper constraints
+ucs1 = [betpar.b, betpar.b, 500.0, 500.0,  0.0,  0.0]
+ucs2 = [betpar.b, betpar.b, 500.0, 500.0,  0.0,  0.0]
-upc  = [betpar.b, betpar.b, 500.0, 500.0, 10.0, 10.0] # upper constraints
+ucs3 = [betpar.b, betpar.b, 500.0, 500.0, 10.0, 10.0]
-lowconstr,upconstr = setconstraints(betpar,mstart,lowc,upc)
+ucs4 = [betpar.b, betpar.b, 500.0, 500.0,  0.0,  0.0]
+upconstr = [ucs1 ucs2 ucs3 ucs4]

 nothing # hide
 ```

 In order to solve the inverse problem we need a covariance matrix (symmetric positive-definite) representing the uncertainty on the observed data.
 What is actually required by the software is the inverse of such covariance matrix `invCd`, i.e., if ``\mathbf{C}_D`` is the covariance matrix on the observations, representing the noise on the data, we need to input the code ``\mathbf{C}^{-1}_D``, sometimes called the precision matrix.
+Fine tuning the covariance/precision matrix for specific observed data known to be highly uncertain (or simply wrong) may *significantly help* the inversion process.
 ```@example procITC
 using LinearAlgebra
 nobs = length(dobs.enthalpy)
 stdobs = 0.2 .* ones(nobs) # standard deviation of the error on measured data
+stdobs[1:2] .= 0.8 # specify higher uncertainty for first two points
+stdobs[end-5:end] .= 0.5
 invCd = inv(diagm(stdobs.^2)) # in this case a diagonal precision matrix
 nothing # hide
 ```